kjspring/BC-MICRO-LAB/README.md

 | 700 - 799  | C  |
 | 600 - 699  | D  |
 | < 600 | F |

+## Editing Instructions

+Anyone can suggest changes to these documents, but only registered editors may make permenant changes to these documents.

+### Using Git and Github

+### Markdown
+All documents are in the markdown file format (.md).
+If you are new to markdown then please see the [instructions](https://guides.github.com/features/mastering-markdown/) for writing in markdown.

+### Protocols
+Protocols are similar to

+### Laboratory Instructions

+### Links to internal documents

+Any reference to a internal document should be liked to that document.
+To link properly see the following [instructions](https://github.com/blog/2290-relative-links-for-github-pages)

+### Links to external documents

+### Citations and References

+Any use of other people's work, ideas, opinions